schoi15-umbc/DATA-690-WANG/Course-Notes.md

 ### Notes from Lecture 1

 1. Using Deepnote
--> Cloud to use coding; allows users to share and work on a notebook with many people at once.
+-> Deepnote: Cloud to use coding; allows users to share and work on a notebook with many people at once.
+You can write codes and markdowns.
+- You can use simple codes to calculate.
+- Download file to upload on github

 ### Chapter 1.
 Preliminaries